technovangelist/awesome-infrastructure-demos/README.md

 If you are trying to demo some Infrastructure solution and you need a demo project to run on it, you can build it yourself or use one of these.

 This project was created by an evangelist at a software company for all other software evangelists.

+## Awesome Collections of Demos
+- **[Confluent Demo Scene](https://github.com/confluentinc/demo-scene)** - Confluent, the company behind Kafka, has put together a huge collection of demos that highlight Kafka with other tools.